SokichiFujita/iOS-icon-generator/README.md

 gulp-iOS-icon-generator
 =======================

-iOS icon generator with gulp
+iOS icon generator with gulp.
+Many size icon for app, tabbar, toolbar and navigation bar will be generated.

 ## Output

 ### App icons

-Generate app icon images for as follows.
+Generate app icon images for as follows from a 1024x1024 image.

 - Settings
 - Spotlight
 - App
 - Portrait for App Store

-### Resources (work in progress)
+### Tab bar icons

+Generate 1x, 2x and 3x images for tabbar icons from a 3x image.

+### Toolbar icons / Navigation bar icons

-Generate 1x, 2x, 3x images for Xcode's "Asset Catalog".
+Generate 1x, 2x and 3x images for tooblar or navigation bar icons from a 3x image.

-- 1x
-- 2x
-- 3x

 ## Installation